What is targeted phototherapy?

-Sources of monochromatic excimer non-laser targeted phototherapy include Excilite® (DEKA, Florence Italy; 304nm) and Pxlite (308nm).
-These machines are less bulky, cheaper, and have a comparatively larger treatment surface in contrast to excimer laser, but they are not approved for use in the USA (October 2013).
+Sources of monochromatic excimer non-laser targeted phototherapy include Excilite® (DEKA, Florence Italy; 304nm), Pxlite (308nm) and Exciplex (Excimer Therapies; 308 nm).
+These machines are less bulky, cheaper, and have a comparatively larger treatment surface in contrast to excimer laser.

 Non-laser targeted phototherapy

 Advances in technology have now permitted targeted delivery of conventional sources of broadband or narrowband UV radiation.

 Most of these machines use a conventional high-pressure burner emitting UV light.
 Fibre-optic cable systems deliver energy directly to the lesion.

 An added advantage of some of these machines over the excimer systems is that both UVA (330-380 nm) and UVB (narrowband; 290-330nm) spectra are available.

 These machines have multiple delivery programs and automatic calibration for quick delivery of predetermined dosages, so that treatment time is short.